-- Vulnerable children include those who have a social worker and those children and young people up to the age of 25 with education, health and care (EHC) plans.
+Vulnerable children include those who have a social worker and those children and young people up to the age of 25 with education, health and care (EHC) plans.
 Those who have a social worker include children who have a Child Protection Plan and those who are looked after by the Local Authority.
 A child may also be deemed to be vulnerable if they have been assessed as being in need or otherwise meet the definition in section 17 of the Children Act 1989.

-T - Those with an EHC plan will be risk-assessed in consultation with the Local Authority and parents, to decide whether they need to continue to be offered a school or college place in order to meet their needs, or whether they can safely have their needs met at home.
+Those with an EHC plan will be risk-assessed in consultation with the Local Authority and parents, to decide whether they need to continue to be offered a school or college place in order to meet their needs, or whether they can safely have their needs met at home.
 This could include, if necessary, carers, therapists or clinicians visiting the home to provide any essential services.
-Many children and young people with EHC plans can safely remain at home. - Eligibility for free school meals in and of itself should not be the determining factor in assessing vulnerability.
+Many children and young people with EHC plans can safely remain at home.

 Senior leaders, especially the Designated Safeguarding Lead (and deputy) know who our most vulnerable children are.
 They have the flexibility to offer a place to those on the edge of receiving children's social care support.